 \subsection{Scalar Multiplication}

-The multiplicative depth of circuits is the main practical limitation in performing computations over encrypted data.
-We identify the opportunity when one of the operands of a multiplication is plain text.
-For example, the multiplication is eliminated if the plain text is 0 or 1.
-Moreover, consider the case of calculating $pow(x, n)$, where $x$ is an encrypted data.
-The compiler divides the computation into subproblems of size $n/2$ and call the subproblems recursively. \figref{fig:pow} shows the program of computing $pow(2, 8)$, where 2 is private.
-The Harpoon program is transformed to its corresponding HIR program, and is generated to the TFHE program, where the function \CODE{unum\_mul} multiplies two 64-bit encrypted integers.
-Our generate program only needs $O(\log n)$ multiplies.
-Although this optimization is simple, but, as you can see from this example, has a dramatic impact on performance.
+The multiplicative depth of circuits is the main practical limitation in performing computation over encrypted data.
+We identify that multiplication can be eliminated when one of the operands of a multiplication is 0 or 1 in plaintext.
+In addition, consider the case of calculating $\mathit{pow}(x, n)$, where $x$ is an encrypted number.
+The compiler can divide the computation into subproblems of size $n/2$ and call the subproblems recursively. \figref{fig:pow} shows the program of computing $\mathit{pow}(2, 8)$, where 2 is private.
+The Harpoon program is transformed to HIR code, and is further generated to the TFHE program, where the function \CODE{unum\_mul} multiplies two 64-bit encrypted numbers.
+The generated program only needs $O(\log n)$ multiplies.
+This optimization is simple, but has a dramatic impact on performance.

-The effect of the optimization is clearly demonstrated in \figref{fig:pow-graph}, which shows the graphs of the generated circuits after and before optimization respectively.
-The left is a depth-3 circuit, and contains three multiply gates.
-The right is a depth-7 circuit, and contains 7 multiply gates.
+The effectiveness of the optimization is clearly demonstrated in \figref{fig:pow-graph}, which shows the graphs of the generated circuits.
+The left (before optimization) is a depth-7 circuit with 7 multiply gates.
+The right (after optimization) is a depth-3 circuit with three multiply gates.

-The generated graphs show an abstract model of execution cost where each operation is treated as atomic; However, the resource estimation framework can be specialized to particular backends by providing the corresponding models of execution cost (in terms of communication complexity, number of logic gates, etc.) These backend-specific resource estimates can be used to compare different optimization strategies and intelligently select the appropriate one based on the execution semantics of the targeted backend.
-As mentioned in \secref{resource-estimation}, in addition to selecting the right set of optimizations to use, these specialized estimates even let us pick the most optimal backend to target.
+The generated graphs show an abstract model of execution cost where each operation is treated as atomic.
+However, the resource estimation framework can be specialized to particular backends by providing the corresponding models of execution cost (in terms of communication complexity, number of logic gates, etc.).
+These backend-specific resource estimates can be used to compare different optimization strategies and intelligently select the appropriate one based on the execution semantics of the targeted backend.
+In addition, as mentioned in \secref{resource-estimation}, these specialized estimates even let us pick the most optimal backend to target.